 A couple of years later, Armida and her family decided we should spend our Thanksgiving, 2012 in Tulum, and reservations were made.

-Since her passing, Clara became a regular visitor to my dreams.
-In these dreams she lived in heaven, where she spent time with my Mother and Father, and took voice lessons and sang in a choir of other animals (AWESOME dreams).
+Since her passing, Clara had become a regular visitor to my dreams.
+In these dreams she lived in heaven, where she spent time with my Mother and Father, and took voice lessons and sang in a choir of heavenly animals (AWESOME dreams).
 I asked her what she thought of my idea: leaving her ashes in the ocean near Tulum.
 Could she please let me know?
 And help me pick the right time and place, if she liked the idea.

 Up to this point, on every single day of our trip the skies dawned clear and cloudless.
 The sun rose, blazing fire right into our east facing windows, over the Carribean sea.
 We couldn’t sleep late if we wanted to.
 That last day, though, was cloudy.
 The sun rose in a red flame along the horizon where the ocean met the sky, and brilliant shafts of light shone down onto the water like scenes from medieval paintings of the Holy Spirit shining down on Jesus.
 One brilliant clear shaft of sun illuminated the reef break where I’d told Clara I thought her ashes might go.
-I seemed to have my answer.
+I felt like I had my answer.

 Now the molecules of Clara’s physical body are part of the ocean.
-Since all oceans are connected, so her body is now connected with all the oceans, all over the planet.
-As the molecules of moisture rise into the sky and fall back again everywhere as rain: so, wherever I am on the planet, Clara is there also.
+Since all oceans are connected, her body is connected through all the oceans, to all the planet.
+As the molecules of moisture rise into the sky and fall back again everywhere as rain: wherever I am on the planet, Clara is there also.

 There is a belief in Hinduism, that when the cremated remains of a body are given to the sacred waters of the Ganges, the spirit is released to a better incarnation.
 The waters of the ocean and the Yucatan are sacred to me, so my hope and prayer is that Clara’s spirit will also be released to a better incarnation: where ever she wants it to be.
 Maybe she’ll come back again as a dog, or maybe just remain a doggy angel singing in a heavenly choir.
 Where ever she is, I can’t wait to see her again, and I know I will, someday.